CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/06-Setup-FSLogix.md

 In the following task, we will be creating a storage account with a file share which will be used to store user profiles for FSlogix.

-1. Navigate to Azure portal, search for *storage accounts* in the search bar and select **Storage accounts** from the suggestions.
+1. Navigate to the Azure portal, search for *storage accounts* in the search bar, and select **Storage accounts** from the suggestions.

    ![ws name.](media/up10.png)